Review of Neutral Naturalness: Connections to Astrophysics and Cosmology

 \subsection{Phase Transitions, Gravitational Waves, and Baryogenesis}

 It is very interesting to consider the potential consequences of the various early Universe phase transitions expected in twin Higgs models.
-Reference~\cite{Schwaller:2015tja} presents the basic conditions required for a strong first order phase transition in confining $SU(N)$ hidden sectors and studies the associated gravitational wave signals and observational prospects.
-In particular, it is found that a strong first order mirror QCD phase transition and corresponding observable gravitational wave signal is expected in fraternal twin Higgs models since no light quark flavors are present in the spectrum.
-Complementing this work, a detailed study of the electroweak and global $U(4)$ symmetry breaking phase transitions in mirror twin Higgs models was presented in Ref.~\cite{Fujikura:2018duw}.
-They indicate that these phase transitions are generically not first order, which dampens the prospects for electroweak baryogenesis and gravitational wave signatures associated with these phase transitions.
+Reference~\cite{Schwaller:2015tja} presents the basic conditions required for a strong first-order phase transition in confining SU$(N)$ hidden sectors and studies the associated gravitational wave signals and observational prospects.
+Lattice studies indicate that QCD with physical quark masses undergoes a smooth crossover around $T \sim 160$ MeV~\cite{Schmidt:2025ppy}.
+However, in a hidden QCD-like sector with $N_f \geq 3$ light quark flavors the chiral transition is argued to be first-order~\cite{Pisarski:1983ms}, and in the heavy-quark (pure-glue) limit the theory is known to undergo a first-order confinement transition~\cite{Iwasaki:1991pc,Boyd:1996bx} (see also discussion in Sec.~\ref{ss.lattice.confinement}).
+Such first-order cosmological phase transitions proceed via bubble nucleation, growth, and percolation, leading to the production of gravitational waves from bubble wall collisions, sound waves, and magnetohydrodynamic turbulence (see Refs.~\cite{Caprini:2019egz,Athron:2023xlk,Croon:2024mde} for reviews).
+In particular, a first-order mirror QCD phase transition and corresponding gravitational wave signal is expected in fraternal twin Higgs models since no light quark flavors are present in the spectrum.
+This signal could potentially be observed by pulsar timing arrays and satellite-based experiments in the nano-Hz to milli-Hz frequency ranges~\cite{Schwaller:2015tja,Zu:2023olm,Rosenlyst:2023tyj}.
+See also Ref.~\cite{Huang:2020crf}, which incorporates pure-gauge lattice studies to make detailed predictions for gravitational wave signals which can be relevant for theories with no light quark flavors.
+Complementing these works, detailed studies of the electroweak and global U(4) symmetry breaking phase transitions in mirror twin Higgs models were presented in Refs.~\cite{Fujikura:2018duw,Badziak:2022ltm}.
+In particular, Ref.~\cite{Badziak:2022ltm} found that strong first-order phase transitions can occur depending on the source of $\mathbb{Z}_2$ symmetry breaking, opening up the possibility for observable gravitational wave signals and new baryogenesis mechanisms in mirror twin Higgs models.